intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 #### Submit the task and watch result
 Please refer to the above subsections for starting the container and transferring the egg file into the container.

-The following bash command shows an example on how to inject dependencies to the spark executors running in kubernetes cluster.
+The following bash command shows an example on how to install dependencies within the spark executors running in kubernetes clusters.

 ```bash
 export secure_password=`openssl rsautl -inkey /ppml/trusted-big-data-ml/work/password/key.txt -decrypt </ppml/trusted-big-data-ml/work/password/output.bin`